San Francisco | Seattle

-Presidio Graduate School offers students the ability to earn a dual MBA/MPA degree in sustainable management in three years.
-This 90-credit degree combines the best of our private sector innovation education with our cutting-edge public sector training.
+Presidio Graduate School offers full-time students the ability to earn two master degrees in three years: an MBA and MPA in sustainable solutions.
+Students complete this 90-credit rigorous curriculum combining the best of our private sector innovation education with our cutting-edge public sector training.

-The Dual Degree allows graduates to thrive anywhere in a market system, from local and federal government agencies, to entrepreneurial start-ups, to Fortune 100 companies, to NGOs.
-Our Dual Degree students are also ideally suited to work in highly-regulated industries, including energy, food and agriculture, and health care; and to land roles in business development, advocacy, or external affairs.
+The MBA/MPA Dual Degree allows graduates to thrive anywhere in a market system, from local and federal government agencies to entrepreneurial start-ups, to Fortune 100 companies, to NGOs.
+Our MBA/MPA Dual Degree students are also ideally suited to work in highly-regulated industries, including energy, food and agriculture, cannabis, and health care; and to land roles in business development, advocacy, or external affairs.

-The design of the PGS Dual Degree illustrates our distinctive systems-thinking approach to sustainable management.
-The Dual Degree is built upon the same MBA and MPA foundations as our single degree programs.
+The design of the MBA/MPA Dual Degree illustrates PGS’s distinctive systems-thinking approach to sustainable management.
+This MBA/MPA Dual Degree is built upon the same MBA and MPA foundations as our single degree programs.

-While our individual MBA and MPA curriculum are already closely integrated, with 50% of coursework in common between them, the Dual Degree allows a student to take the entire set of PGS offerings, gaining deep skills in cross-sector management and collaboration.
+While our individual MBA and MPA curriculum are already closely integrated, with 50% of coursework overlapping, the MBA/MPA Dual Degree allows a student to take the entire set of courses from each program and gain deep skills in cross-sector management and collaboration.

-The dual degree program culminates in MBA and MPA Capstone projects which demonstrate the graduate’s readiness to take on the most intractable intersectoral challenges.
+The MBA/MPA Dual Degree program culminates in MBA and MPA Capstone projects which demonstrate the graduate’s readiness to take on the most intractable intersectoral challenges.

 Earning the UC Hastings JD and the PGS MBA concurrently takes less time and costs less than it would to earn the two degrees serially.
 The savings is accomplished by each school recognizing courses taken at the other as counting toward the degree it confers.
-For a sample UC Hastings/PGS concurrent degree timeline and other helpful information, see Exhibits A-D.
+For a sample, UC Hastings/PGS concurrent degree schedule timeline and transferable courses, click here.

 To concurrently obtain a JD from UC Hastings and an MBA from PGS, students must be accepted to each institution under its separate admissions procedures.
 Information about PGS admissions requirements are available here, and UC Hastings admissions information is available here.